jerobado/Study/ASP.NET Core/README.md

 - is a software engineering technique in which an object (client) uses another object's method (services)

 **Endpoint**
-- is some handler that returns a reponse.
-Each endpoint is associated with a URL pattern.
+- is some handler that returns a reponse
+- each endpoint is associated with a URL pattern
+- its your application's units of executable request-handling code

 **Implicit Page Handler**
 - a page handler that gets executed by the EndpointMiddleware when no request has been matched.